 Homesickness is a common occurrence at sleepaway camp (reportedly 95% of campers experience homesickness to some degree).
 The best cure for homesickness is being active, so we make sure to keep campers busy through the day!
 And when the “missing home” feelings occur, our caring staff are there to help in an understanding fashion.
 Getting over homesickness is an important part of the camp experience and helps campers build their self esteem and develop a sense of independence.

 Parents are welcome to drop off their children at camp.
 We also provide coach bus transportation from certain areas for an additional fee.
 Campers arriving by airplane will have transportation provided from the airport for an additional fee.

 What if my child needs medical care?

 We have a physician on call and our Health Center is staffed 24/7 by a licensed registered nurse.
-In the event of a more serious situation, we’re 5 minutes from the Winsted Health Center and 15 minutes from Charlotte Hungerford Hospital.
+In the event of a more serious situation, we’re 5 minutes from the Hartford Health Urgent Care and 15 minutes from Charlotte Hungerford Hospital.
 We contact parents immediately in the event of an accident or injury.

 Parents are always called when a child stays overnight in the Health Center, needs to see a specialist or needs to take prescription medication.
 Our RNs dispense all medications to campers as prescribed by your family doctor.